 For many, this financial catch 22 has meant tapping into numerous funding channels, employee downsizing, or worse, shutting down entire department functions in an effort to stay afloat.
 Meaning, agencies are being forced to make an impossible decision; maintain existing service-levels and profit margins while inhibiting growth opportunities, or ‘cut back’ on operational resources in order to allocate more budget towards investing in the next-generation technology that will facilitate greater efficiencies.

-For more insight into how Ecolane, National Express and the Legacy Advancement Program can help your agency combat rising financial challenges, download the eBook.
+For more insight into how Ecolane, National Express and the Legacy Replacement Program can help your agency combat rising financial challenges, download the eBook.